superminority/jsv/README.rst

 We transform this into: ::

-    (){"key_1","key_2","key_3"}
+    ("template":{"key_1","key_2","key_3"})
     {1,2,"three"}
     {"four",true,6}
     {7,"eight",null}

-The first line is simply a list of keys.
-We know it is a list of keys (rather than an array) it is surrounded by curly braces instead of brackets.
-Further, the parentheses at the beginning of the line indicate that it is not data, but metadata.
-This will be explained more fully as we go along.
+The first line is simply a list of keys, embedded into a simple dictionary.
+We use parentheses instead of curly braces to distinguish it from a record.
 The next three lines are the values, but devoid of keys.
 This is where the jsv format gets its compactness, and the resemblence to both csv and json is clear.
 Nevertheless it is neither: all four lines are unparsable either as json or csv.

 nested objects
 ++++++++++++++